Codeception/Codeception/docs/modules/Yii2.md

 ### dontSee

-Check if current page doesn't contain the text specified.
+Checks that the current page doesn't contain the text specified.
-Specify the css selector to match only specific region.
+Give a locator as the second parameter to match a specific region.

-Examples:

 ```php
 <?php